Introduction to Pre-Generative AI Era and VAEs (Variational Autoencoders)

 Another bid advancement is that Elon Musk’s xAI’s Grok AI is now accessible in India through X (formerly Twitter) for Premium+ subscribers.
 Priced at ₹2,299 per month or ₹22,900 annually on smartphones, it’s slightly more expensive than ChatGPT Plus.
 For desktop users, the cost is ₹1,300 monthly or ₹13,600 yearly.

-In early access and exclusive to the top-tier X subscription, Grok AI operates in two modes—fun and regular.
-The Premium+ subscription offers various perks, including an ad-free experience, blue check verification, monetization options, longer posts, high-res videos, post-editing, background video playback, and more.
+In early access and exclusive to the top tier X subscription, Grok AI operates in two modes fun and regular.
+The Premium+ subscription offers various perks, including an ad free experience, blue check verification, monetization options, longer posts, high-res videos, post editing, background video playback, and more.
 Grok AI stands out for its real-time data access from X, providing accurate responses to recent trends.

 In the rapidly advancing field of language models, major players like Google, OpenAI, and Meta Llama (formerly Facebook) are engaged in intense competition.
-Google has recently unveiled Google Gemini, featuring three distinct models: Ultra, Pro, and Nano.
+Google has recently unveiled Google Gemini, featuring three distinct models: Ultra, Pro and Nano.

-Google’s Gemini vs. OpenAI’s GPT-4
+Gemini vs GPT-4

 Gemini Ultra model tackles complex tasks with remarkable accuracy, while the Pro model is geared towards powering AI tools.
 On the other hand, the Nano model is optimized for mobile devices.
 Google Gemini Pro and Nano models are available for free use, and you can test the capabilities of the Gemini Pro model through Google Bard, assessing its advanced reasoning, mathematical prowess, and language understanding skills.

-However, the Ultra model is not yet publicly accessible, and information on its pricing is currently unavailable, pending safety checks.
+However, the Ultra model is not yet publicly accessible, and information on its pricing is currently unavailable pending safety checks.
 Meanwhile, OpenAI, renowned for its GPT series, has been making waves with the latest iterations, CHATGPT-3.5 and CHATGPT-4.

-Let’s explore the features, abilities, and possible effects of AI models.
+Let’s explore the features, abilities and possible effects of AI models.
 We’ll compare Google’s Gemini with OpenAI’s GPT-4.

 Let’s talk about Google’s Gemini model, which is doing exceptionally well in 30 out of 32 academic benchmarks used for large language models.
 These benchmarks help us see how good Gemini Ultra is at things like math and reasoning compared to other models like GPT-4.
 In tests like Big-Bench Hard, GSM8K, and MATH, Gemini Ultra outperforms GPT-4.
 The only exception is HellaSwag, which checks for common sense reasoning.

-The concept of multimodality involves the ability of language models to handle various types of data, including text, code, visuals, audio, and video.
+The concept of multimodality involves the ability of language models to handle various types of data, including text, code, visuals, audio and video.
 It’s like having a multipurpose tool to analyze and process different forms of information.

-When we focus on their performance in image, video, and audio tasks, we observe that the Gemini Ultra model consistently outshines GPT-4, boasting higher scores by up to 10%.
+When we focus on their performance in image, video and audio tasks, we observe that the Gemini Ultra model consistently outshines GPT-4, boasting higher scores by up to 10%.
 This implies that when it comes to handling multimodal tasks, Gemini Ultra takes the lead, showcasing advanced capabilities and success compared to GPT-4.

-Google Gemini emerges as a game-changer, effortlessly tackling complicated coding with advanced reasoning and logic.
+Google Gemini emerges as a game changer, effortlessly tackling complicated coding with advanced reasoning and logic.
 What sets it apart is its ability to effortlessly integrate into advanced coding systems, flawlessly executing complex tasks with an accuracy rate.

-Google Gemini Ultra model outshines GPT-4 in key benchmarks like HumanEval and Natural2Code, which are specifically designed to gauge coding performance.
+Google Gemini Ultra model outshines GPT-4 in key benchmarks like HumanEval and Natural2Code which are specifically designed to gauge coding performance.
 This translates to Google Gemini being a more adept player in coding and mathematics.

 GPT-4 and Gemini Nano and Pro models are out for people to use.
 However, the Gemini Ultra isn’t available to everyone just yet because they’re still working on making sure it’s really secure and reliable.
 So, at the moment, GPT-4 is easier to get your hands on compared to the Gemini Ultra.